tbttin/notes/package-managament-arch-linux/creating-packages.md

   `/usr/share/pacman`.

-- `makepkg` supports building multiple packages from a single PKGBUILD: see `/PACKAGE SPLITTING`.
+- `makepkg` supports building multiple packages from a single PKGBUILD: see `/^PACKAGE SPLITTING`.

-- See `provides ( array )` in `PKGBUILD(5)`

-- When multiple types are available, the strongest checksum is to be preferred, the later the weaker:
+- When multiple types are available, the strongest checksum (the first) is to be preferred:

   1. `b2`